AscendingPassage.com HOME PAGE.

 climate.

-And now, at last, the temple is restored to solitude and all noise in the neighbourhood has ceased.
+And now, at last, the temple is restored to solitude and all noise in the neighborhood has ceased.

-shut in and almost terrible, where is massed an assembly of colossi.
+shut in and almost solitary, where is massed an assembly of colossi.

-Two, who, if they were standing, would be quite ten yards in height,
+Two, who, if they were standing, would be quite ten yards (9 meters) in height,

 are seated on thrones on either side of the entrance.
 The others,